MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-chrome-get-started.md

     1. Run script in 64-bit PowerShell Host: YES
 6. Select the proper device groups and apply the policy.

-#### Intune Force Install Steps
+#### Microsoft Endpoint Manager Force Install Steps

 Before adding FOOBAR to the list of force-installed extensions, it is important to ingest the Chrome ADMX.
-Steps for this process in Intune are documented by Google: [Manage Chrome Browser with Microsoft Intune - Google Chrome Enterprise Help](https://support.google.com/chrome/a/answer/9102677?hl=en#zippy=%2Cstep-ingest-the-chrome-admx-file-into-intune).
+Steps for this process in Microsoft Endpoint Manager are documented by Google: [Manage Chrome Browser with Microsoft Intune - Google Chrome Enterprise Help](https://support.google.com/chrome/a/answer/9102677?hl=en#zippy=%2Cstep-ingest-the-chrome-admx-file-into-intune).

  After ingesting the ADMX, the steps below can be followed to create a configuration profile for this extension.